Kids and nutrition. Manchester

 low back pain.
 34% had moderate and 18% had severe back pain.
 More girls (36%) than boys (24%) report back

-pain.
-Schoolchildren with moderate and severe pain had higher body mass indices, waist, hip and
+pain schoolchildren had higher body mass indices, waist, hip and

 waist-to-hip ratios.
 (2) Manchester Chiropractic & Sports Injuries assesses Manchester